 Visa requirements

-Students who do not hold a UK or Irish passport will need immigration permission in order to come to the UK and study at Cambridge.
+For blended PCSB programmes, students who do not hold a UK or Irish passport will need immigration permission in order to come to the UK and study at Cambridge.
 Further details can be found on the University of Cambridge International Students website.

 Fees and funding

 The course fee for the Postgraduate Certificate in Sustainable Business can be found in the overview table.
 Bursary funding has been made available for deserving candidates who are currently prevented from studying due to financial reasons.
-For details of this bursary and other funding options please see the bursaries page
+For details of this bursary and other funding options please see the bursaries page.

 Terms and conditions